HERNIA

 Important: A hernia cannot improve over time, it can only deteriorate, although the rate of deterioration varies from patient to patient.

-A linea alba or umbilical hernia may be associated with DIASTASIS (see the Diastasis paragraph below) of the rectus abdominis muscles.
+A linea alba or umbilical hernia may be associated with DIASTASIS (see Diastasis recti in the main menu) of the rectus abdominis muscles.
 In this case, the correction of the diastasis during the same procedure reduces the risk of a recurrence.

 The treatment of umbilical or white line hernias consists of reducing the contents of the hernia in the abdomen and placing a mesh (prosthesis) which fills the parietal defect.
 If the net is placed behind the abdominal wall and intraperitoneally, the latter will be double-sided: an adherent side positioned facing the wall and a non-adherent side installed facing the abdominal cavity.